Leukemia-Commonly as Blood Cancer

 The survival rate of leukemia

-Although the number of new cases of leukemia in the U.S. has remained relatively steady or slightly increased since the 1970s, the survival rate has also improved.
+Although the number of new cases in the U.S. has remained relatively steady or slightly increased since the 1970s, the survival rate has also improved.
 Still, long-term outcomes vary for each person.

 survival compares patients diagnosed with cancer vs. people of same age, race and sex who are cancer free.